 To learn more about the preparation of data and how an AI Model is built, check our previous blog on ”How to create an AI model?”and ”Learn how to make your data ready for AI with 5 simple steps”.

-Why do marketers want to use predictive analytics?
+Why do marketers want to use predictive analytics in marketing?

 Why are predictions so important for marketing analytics?
 Marketers have access to an enormous amount of historical data.
 Savvy marketers want to understand and take advantage of all the available data and get the best out of it.
 That includes getting insights into the future development and trends of their marketing efforts and channels.

-With the support of predictive analytics, marketers can better understand what channels work and how their numbers evolve.
+With the support of predictive analytics in marketing, marketers can better understand what channels work and how their numbers evolve.
 This allows them to anticipate customers’ needs and their digital behaviour.

 8 Benefits of predictive analytics in marketing (listed)